-The Christmas and New Year’s holiday is fast approaching.
-Unfortunately, if contractual deadlines that fall on or around this time are missed, it can result in a significant financial burden.
+The Christmas and New Year’s holidays are fast approaching.
+Unfortunately, contractual deadlines that fall on or around this time are often missed, which can result in a significant financial burden.

 Below we explain how construction industry legislation in Queensland deals with the Christmas and New Year’s holiday shutdown period (Christmas Shutdown Period) and we offer some simple suggestions to help avoid unwanted surprises and undue stress during that period.

-The BIF Act accommodates the Christmas Shutdown Period in Schedule 2, which defines a business days as not including the following:
+The BIF Act accommodates the Christmas Shutdown Period in Schedule 2, which provides that a business day does not include:

 - 22 to 24 December;